-ARLINGTON, Va., March 16, 2011 /PRNewswire-USNewswire/ -- With the passage of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, many practitioners are now scrambling to determine how to best position their clients' estate planning structures and forms to take advantage of the new dynamic estate tax planning opportunities and challenges.
-2011 Estate Tax Strategies, a new BNA Tax & Accounting webinar led by noted tax authors and commentators Alan Gassman and Christopher Denicolo on March 31, 2011, puts together charts, language and text to help practitioners mount the learning curve and move into client interaction and document and structure implementation.
+ARLINGTON, Va., Feb.
+4, 2011 /PRNewswire-USNewswire/ -- With the passage of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, many practitioners are now scrambling to update their client's estate planning documents and forms to take advantage of the new dynamic estate planning opportunities and challenges.
+2011 Estate Tax Changes, a new BNA Tax & Accounting webinar led by noted tax authors and commentators Jerry Hesch, Alan Gassman, and Christopher Denicolo on February 10, puts together charts, language and text to help practitioners mount the learning curve and move into client interaction and drafting update clients documents and planning.
 A number of drafting approaches to this planning will be discussed, with sample clauses.

 "This valuable analysis comes at a time when practitioners need to change client documents to assure that surviving spouses' heirs can choose between estate tax exemption and stepped up basis," says BNA Tax & Accounting Managing Editor Harry Pskowski.